-Background
+Background Literature

 Prior research shows teacher turnover in high-poverty school settings is notoriously high, regardless of the presence of TFA.
-For instance, a recent compilation of the evidence in this field indicates high-poverty schools typically lose 20% or more of their teaching faculty each year, and multiple studies find more than 50% of teaching staff must be replaced every five years; these rates are roughly 50% higher than low-poverty schools (Simon & Johnson, 2013).
+For instance, a recent compilation of the evidence in this field indicates high-poverty schools typically lose 20% or more of their teaching faculty each year, and multiple studies find more than 50% of teaching staff must be replaced every five years; by comparison, these rates are roughly 50% higher than low-poverty schools (Simon & Johnson, 2013).
 Moreover, teachers new to the profession generally tend to exit the classroom at higher rates than veteran teachers (e.g., Hanushek et al., 2004), and those with stronger academic training appear to be especially prone to leaving disadvantaged school settings (Boyd, Lankford, Loeb, & Wyckoff, 2005).
-Hence, relative to similar teachers in similar contexts, TFA's retention may not be as low as it appears on the surface.
-For example, comparing TFA corps members' attrition with those of non-TFA hires in all New York City schools, Kane et al. (2008) find a retention rate at year 3 (the first year after fulfilling their commitment) among TFA corps members near 40%, compared with nearly 60% among other uncertified teachers or nearly 70% among alternatively certified teachers.
-The retention gap widens between these groups over time, and by year 5, fewer than 20% of TFA corps members remained in the district, while more than 40% were retained from the other groups.
-The authors argue that even with lower retention, the district may still prefer to hire TFA corps members because their classroom performance is higher than non-TFA teachers.
-The teachers are also because their classroom performance is higher than non-TFA teachers.
+Hence, when estimating TFA retention, it is important to compare corps members to similar teachers in similar contexts.